 Some people believe that the show’s producers choose only the most naive employees to participate.
 After all, with cameras rolling, why would anyone disparage their company, mistreat customers or reveal their most intimate pain to a total stranger?
-The truth is that the producers look for people with a good story and tough circumstances.
+The truth is the producers look for people with a compelling story and tough circumstances.
 If that story somehow corresponds to something in the boss' past, that’s even better.
 By and large, making a good show is what it’s all about.

 Are all those enlightening, heartfelt moments genuine?

-Viewers of the show love to see the bosses humbled by their experiences or watch regular, front-line employees affect change in their organization.
+Viewers of the show love to see the bosses humbled by their experiences or watch regular, front-line employees effect change in their organization.
 You’ll be pleased to know that these occurrences are the real deal.
 While, as a condition of the show, bosses must agree to give up to $200,000 in rewards to employees, the emotions are truthful.
 There have also been bosses who gave more.
-And companies that made lasting adjustments as a result of appearing on the show and having conversations with employees.
+And companies make lasting adjustments as a result of appearing on the show and having conversations with employees.

 Can any company be part of Undercover Boss?

 The show has several criteria for the companies featured on the show.
 This criteria are flexible if the company has a great story and the boss has a good reason for wanting to go undercover.
 Currently, eligible companies must have more than 500 employees, more than $100 million in revenue, and a willing boss who agrees to give up approximately 10 days of his or her time for filming.
 If your company fits these qualifications, you can apply.
 And if it doesn’t, there are still ways you can replicate the experience.

 Axia Public Relations has been successful in getting national television exposure for its clients and CEOs on Undercover Boss and elsewhere.